16 Most Stunning Sedona Sunset Spots in Arizona 2026

 9. Schnebly Hill Vista or Trail

-Schnebly Hill is the perfect route to explore the beauty of Arizona.
-This trail takes you through a beautiful journey of Sedona deserts surrounding the intricate limestone structures and some desert vegetation.
+Schnebly Hill is the perfect route to explore Arizona’s beauty.
+This trail takes you on a beautiful journey through the Sedona deserts, which surround intricate limestone structures and some desert vegetation.

-The hiking route is quite challenging, and the total hike is over 6 hours with little to no shade areas in between.
+The hiking route is quite challenging, and the total hike is over 6 hours, with little to no shade along the way.
 Guided jeep tours and off-road driving are better options for reaching the summit.
-The view from the hilltop encompasses the pine forest at the bottom.
+The view from the hilltop encompasses the pine forest below.
 The sunset with this backdrop is worth the long journey.

 Address: Schnebly Hill Rd, Sedona, AZ 86336, United States.